Anojananoj2000/Portfolio_host/README.md

 6.Contact Form: Allows visitors to reach out to me directly.

-hallenges Faced and How I Overcame Them
+Challenges Faced and How I Overcame Them

 1.Responsive Layout: Initially, some sections were misaligned on different screen sizes.
 I used Bootstrap’s grid system and media queries to ensure consistency.